 Pickup from Edinburgh for 09:30 departure.

-Going north over the Firth of Forth and up into the Highlands at Dunkeld and over the barren Drumochter pass.
+Going north up into the Highlands at Dunkeld and over the barren Drumochter pass.

-Packed lunch to eat overlooking Loch an Eilean after a climb and wander through the Caledonian pine woods.
+Packed lunch overlooking Loch an Eilean after a climb and wander through the Caledonian pine woods.
 Grading: moderate to difficult over some rough sections without a path.
 Distance: 5.5kms Height: 155m

-Break to view the spectacular Corrieshalloch Falls.
+Break to view the spectacular Corrieshalloch Gorge.
 Grading: Easy on steep paths with a head for heights required over the suspended bridge above the deep gorge.
 Distance: 2kms.
 Height: 93m

 Travel over to the west coast for accommodation in Assynt.